1 call, 1 representative, options verified and simplified. No more buyer's remorse.

 We want to be precise about what that means.
 A clean public record is not an endorsement from the Attorney General or the BBB, and we'd never claim it as one.
 It simply means that the place where bad actors in this industry show up is a place we don't.
 That's a floor, not a trophy, and you should hold every company you consider to the same check.

-The bigger question isn't really about us, it's whether an independent solar marketplace is a sound idea or a gimmick.
+The bigger question isn't really about us, it's whether independent quote comparison is a sound idea or a gimmick.
 The research says it's sound.
-Work associated with the U.S. Department of Energy's National Renewable Energy Laboratory found that when homeowners compare standardized quotes through an online marketplace, the added competition tends to lower the price they pay.[1]
+Work associated with the U.S. Department of Energy's National Renewable Energy Laboratory found that when homeowners compare standardized quotes side by side, the added competition tends to lower the price they pay.[1]

-That apples-to-apples comparison approach, using a fixed set of assumptions so quotes can be compared fairly, was pioneered by platforms like EnergySage.[2]
-We run the same independent-comparison model, focused on Connecticut, NYC, and Long Island, paired with a human advisor who reads the contract with you.
-The model isn't novel or risky.
-It's a recognized way to put the homeowner, not the salesperson, in the driver's seat.
+That apples-to-apples comparison, using a fixed set of assumptions so quotes can be weighed fairly, is an established, studied practice.
+The difference is that SolarPro Lab does that comparison for you and stays on your side as your advocate, focused on Connecticut, NYC, and Long Island, with a human advisor who reads the contract with you.
+We're not a comparison site or a listing you scroll through on your own.
+We're the homeowner's advocate, and that approach is a recognized way to put you, not the salesperson, in the driver's seat.

 What would make us not worth trusting

 Turn the question around, because it's the fair test.
 If we sold your information to the highest bidder, took kickbacks to rank one installer above another, or pushed you toward a deal that was better for us than for you, we wouldn't deserve your trust, and we'd deserve to lose your business.
-We built the whole model to make those things impossible: no data sales, a flat fee that removes the incentive to steer, and no panels of our own to push.
+We built the whole company around being your advocate to make those things impossible: no data sales, no incentive to steer you, and nothing of our own to push.
 If we ever stopped living up to that, this page should be the first thing that looks like a lie.

 Frequently asked questions

-No. We're not a lead generator.
-We don't sell your information to a pile of companies that then compete to call you.
-You get one conversation and a small set of vetted matches, and you decide who, if anyone, to work with.
+No. We don't sell your information to a pile of companies that then compete to call you.
+You get one conversation and a short set of vetted options, and you decide who, if anyone, to work with.

 Sources

-- National Renewable Energy Laboratory (U.S. Department of Energy), research on solar marketplace quote comparison and its effect on prices. docs.nrel.gov
+1. National Renewable Energy Laboratory (U.S. Department of Energy), research on standardized solar quote comparison and its effect on prices. docs.nrel.gov

 See how we work, then judge for yourself